Snorri1986/MyVehicleServiceApp/README.md

 <b>v0.7</b> is available.
 Improved CSS and navigation between pages.<br>
 <b>v0.8</b> is available.
 Added form validator before send request to ws-mvs-login.<br>
 <b>w0.9a1.3d1.2m0.0</b> is available.
 Fixed minor errors.<br>
 <b>w0.10a1.4d1.3m0.0</b> is available.
-Added restore password functionality using Mailtrap service.
+Added restore password functionality using Mailtrap service.<br>
+<b>w0.11a1.5d1.4m0.0</b> is available.
+Added new user's functionality -> change password after logged in and changed web-design using Bootstrap.
 # db
 <b>v1.2</b> is available.
 Fix idle bug in register process and added changing value about lastlogindate.<br>
 <b>w0.10a1.4d1.3m0.0</b> is available.
-Added new function to find subscriber's password hash.
+Added new function to find subscriber's password hash.<br>
+<b>w0.11a1.5d1.4m0.0</b> is available.
+Added new function and modified some tables for handling changing password.
 # mobile
 # About version of application.
 From next revision I decided to change version history in the project.<br>